THEOplayer/samples-ios-sdk/Google-Cast/README.md

-# THEOplayer iOS Reference Apps - THEO GoogleCast
+# THEOplayer iOS Reference Apps - THEO Google Cast

 The purpose of this app is to demonstrate how to integrate [THEOplayer] into an iOS app and integrate with the Google Cast framework to act as the sender application during chromecast.